GuRuGuMaWaRu/FCC__drum_machine/README.md

 X Clear selected/current track
 X Select track from the store and play it

-- proper highlighting (hover, active) for drum pads
+- Proper highlighting (hover, active) for drum pads
 - "Soundblaster 3000" title
+- Limit saved tracks to 5
+- It shouldn't save empty tracks